onap/policy-parent/docs/clamp/acm/api-protocol/api-protocol-tree.rst

 CLAMP TOSCA Automation Composition APIs and Protocols
 #####################################################

-The sections below describe the APIs and Protocols used in TOSCA Control Loops.
+The sections below describe the APIs and Protocols used in TOSCA Automation Compositions.

 .. toctree::
    :maxdepth: 1

    system-level-dialogues
    acm-participant-protocol
-   controlloop-rest-apis
+   acm-rest-apis